How to Revive a Dying Echeveria

 Why is my echeveria dying?

-Echeveria are succulents native to dry, desert environments and are adapted to full sun, infrequent rainfall, warm temperatures and grow in gritty well draining soil.
+Echeveria are succulents native to dry, desert environments and are adapted to full sun, infrequent rainfall, and warm temperatures and grow in gritty, well-draining soil.

-The reason for a dying echeveria is usually because of overwatering and poor drainage which results in the leaves turning yellow, mushy and dying back.
+In my experience, the reason most common reason for a dying echeveria is usually because of overwatering and poor drainage, which results in the leaves turning yellow, mushy, and dying back.
 Drooping leaves and tall stems indicate the echeveria has insufficient sunlight.

 Here is a table summarising the most common problems with echeveria…

 Echeveria Losing its Leaves:Lower leaves drop naturally as the plant matures.
-Sun burnt Leaves shrivel and drop off.
-Overwatering and poor drainage also results in echeveria losing leaves.
+Sunburnt Leaves shrivel and drop off.
+Overwatering and poor drainage also result in echeveria losing leaves.

 Echeveria Growing Tall with Drooping Leaves:Not enough sunlight causes stretching.
 The leaves droop due to inadequate sunlight for photosynthesis.

-Echeveria Leaves Turning Yellow:Overwatering and poor drainage causing root rot.
+Echeveria Leaves Turning Yellow:Overwatering and poor drainage cause root rot.
 Cold temperatures and high humidity are often contributing factors.

-Keep reading for how implement the solutions to save your dying echeveria…
+Keep reading for how to implement the solutions to save your dying echeveria…

-Echeveria Losing its Leaves (Lower Leaves Dying From The Bottom Up)
+Why is My Echeveria Losing its Leaves?
+(Lower Leaves Dying From The Bottom Up)

-Echeveria always lose their lower leaves as the plant matures.
-The lower leaves most often dry out, before dropping off and dying.
+I can assure you that Echeveria always loses its lower leaves as the plant matures.
+The lower leaves most often dry out before dropping off and dying.

-This does not indicate that there is anything wrong with your echeveria as it is a natural part of the plants life cycle.
+I realize this can look as though your plant is dying, but this does not indicate that there is anything wrong with your echeveria, as it is a natural part of the plant’s life cycle.

 The echeveria redirects its resources from the lower leaves to supporting and growing the new leaves as they are closer to a source of light.

-The moisture and nutrients of the dying leaf is reabsorbed into the plant to preserve its resources.
+The moisture and nutrients of the dying leaf are reabsorbed into the plant to preserve its resources.

-As the leaves are reabsorbing the available nutrients in the leaf, do not try to remove it too early.
+As the leaves are reabsorbing the available nutrients in the leaf, I suggest that you do not try to remove them too early.

-You can remove the leaves if they come away easily with some gentle manipulation but if the plant is resisting, do not try to pull the dying leaf off as this can cause unnecessary damage and you are denying the plant the opportunity to reabsorb useful resources.
+You can remove the leaves if they come away easily with some gentle manipulation, but if the plant is resisting, do not try to pull the dying leaf off, as this can cause unnecessary damage.
+You deny the plant the opportunity to reabsorb useful resources.

 Echeveria Leaves Dying Due to Sun Burn

-Echeveria grow best in full sun otherwise they tend to grow leggy and the leaves droop.
-However if you have moved the echeveria from an area of shade to an area of intense full sun without giving the echeveria a chance to adjust to the conditions then the echeveria’s leaves can burn.
+Echeveria grow best in full sun; otherwise, they tend to grow leggy, and the leaves droop.
+However, suppose you have moved the echeveria from an area of shade to an area of intense full sun without giving the echeveria a chance to adjust to the conditions.
+In that case, the echeveria’s leaves can burn.

-The leaves may scorch yellow brown or even turn purple depending on the level of sun burn.
-Once the leaves have been scorched they do not recover again.
+The leaves may scorch yellow-brown, or sometimes I find they even turn purple, depending on the level of sunburn.
+Unfortunately, once the leaves have been scorched, they do not recover again.

-The plant should still survive as long as it has not been scorched entirely and you do not need to specially do anything for the plant to revive other then ensure you take good care of them i terms of watering and sunlight etc.
+When this happened to my echeveria, the plant still survived as it was not scorched entirely, and you do not need to specifically do anything for the plant to revive other than ensure you take good care of it in terms of watering and sunlight, etc.

-It is imperative to expose the echeveria to more light gradually to give the plant time to acclimatize rather then move them straight into full sun.
+I can’t emphasize enough the importance of exposing the echeveria to more light gradually to give the plant time to acclimatize rather than move them straight into full sun.

-I personally have had success with moving succulents into full sun by moving the plant into 20 minutes or so more each day over the course of about 2 weeks.
+I personally have had success with moving succulents into the full sun by moving the plant for 20 minutes or so more each day over the course of about 2 weeks.

 The increased light intensity prevents the echeveria from turning leggy and stimulates the production of farina which is a natural white powdery substance that acts as a sun screen to prevent burning.